 - A. Special surveillance and undercover equipment shall be securely stored and/or maintained in a state of operational readiness.
-Such equipment may include listening and recording device, cameras and related lenses, radios, telephones, night-scopes and binoculars, and service or duty accessories. - B. The Investigative Services Captain or designee is responsible for authorization, distribution, and use of surveillance and undercover equipment.
+Such equipment may include listening and recording devices, cameras and related lenses, radios, telephones, night-scopes and binoculars, and service or duty accessories. - B. The Investigative Services Captain or designee is responsible for authorization, distribution, and use of surveillance and undercover equipment.
 The Investigative Services Captain or designee shall maintain a check in/out list for surveillance and undercover equipment.
-This equipment includes IP cameras, CCTV equipment, office decoy items, and alarm equipment.
+This equipment includes but is not limited to the following: IP cameras, CCTV equipment, office decoy items, and alarm equipment.
 Only personnel assigned to the investigative camera team are authorized to deploy the equipment and only after approval from the Investigative Services Captain or designee.
-Use of equipment shall be limited to active and current investigations.

-C. The use of any specialized intelligence equipment is limited to those officers who have been trained in the safe, effective, and legal use of such equipment.
+Use of equipment shall be limited to active and current investigations. - C. The use of any specialized intelligence equipment is limited to those officers who have been trained in the safe, effective, and legal use of such equipment.

-43.1.5 SURVEILLANCE, UNDERCOVER, DECOY, AND RAID OPERATIONS
+43.1.4 SURVEILLANCE, UNDERCOVER, AND DECOY, OPERATIONS

-The following governs procedures regarding surveillance, undercover, decoy, and raid operations for drug, gang, solicitation of sexual acts, and organized crime investigations:
+The following governs procedures regarding surveillance, undercover, and decoy operations for drug, vice and organized crime investigations: